Wondering how much it costs to study abroad? Learn more about our tuition, fees, and what financial resources are available to you.

 Due to the generosity of donors, a limited number of need-based scholarships are available to defray the cost of this program.
 If you would like to be considered for a need-based scholarship, please check yes or no.

 I do hereby authorize the Tulane University Financial Aid Office to disclose and discuss my financial aid information (including aid application data as well as award details) with authorized members of the Tulane Office of Study Abroad to assist with and as it pertains to the scholarship awardee selection process.

 In addition to scholarship-specific eligibility requirements, all scholarship applications will be considered based upon the strength of personal statement, academic performance, appropriateness of the student's chosen study abroad program to the student's course of study at Tulane University, and demonstrated financial need.

 Students should also research funding opportunities available through their program or host university abroad.
-Many program providers (CIEE, CET, IFSA, SIT, IES, Middlebury, Temple, etc.) may offer internal scholarships, flight grants, or Federal Pell grant matching to qualified applicants.
+Many program providers (CIEE, CET, IFSA, SIT, IES, Middlebury, Temple, DIS, etc.) may offer internal scholarships, flight grants, or Federal Pell grant matching to qualified applicants.
 You can research available funding options on the website of your program or host university.

 Tulane departments on campus may also offer grants or scholarships for study abroad programs or research abroad.
 This is by no means a conclusive list, but here are some ideas of departments to check with regarding potential funding for study abroad: